 Concussions are serious injuries that require plenty of time to heal.
 Limiting physical and mental activities is extremely important in the recovery process.

 The first few days following a concussion, most kids should remain home from school.
 It is important to increase rest and reduce brain stimulation including screen time, visits with friends, video games and more.
-Brain cells repair themselves daily, so the effects of the concussion on your child’s mental capacity should lessen, allowing you to send them back to school after about a week.
+Brain cells repair themselves daily, so the effects of the concussion on your child’s mental capacity should lessen, allowing you to send them back to school after a concussion in about a week.

 A concussion is nothing to play around with.
 Your child should NEVER return to sports, PE class or other physical activity until a pediatric specialist sees no symptoms or signs of a concussion and verifies it is okay to return to play.